cooperhammond/irs/README.md

   -st SEARCH_TERMS, --search-terms SEARCH_TERMS
                         Only use if calling -A/--album.
 Acts as extra search terms when looking for the album.

+  -l, --choose-link     If supplied, will bring up a console choice for what
+                        link you want to download based off a list of titles.
 ```
 [![asciicast](https://asciinema.org/a/bcs7i0sjmka052wsdyxg5xrug.png)](https://asciinema.org/a/bcs7i0sjmka052wsdyxg5xrug?speed=3&autoplay=true)